scottrobertson/awesome-ynab/README.md

 - [bank2ynab](https://github.com/bank2ynab/bank2ynab#bank2ynab) Automatically detects your export CSV format and converts it into a YNAB CSV file.
 50+ banks already supported.
 This project consolidates many other projects into a standardized approach.

+- [bunq2ynab-go](https://github.com/bad33ndj3/bunq2ynab) Go script to import transactions from bunq bank to YNAB.
+Includes support for joint accounts.
+Used as a CLI.

 - [You Need A Parser](https://ynap.leolabs.org) Convert CSV files from a variety of (German, for now) banks and apps into a format that can easily be imported into You Need A Budget.
 YNAP is free and open-source and your files never leave your browser.

 - [You Need a Mint](https://github.com/snowskeleton/ynam) Import Apple Card transactions in real time; no waiting for monthly statements!